Lateral Internal Sphincterotomy

 Most people make a full recovery and can return to normal activities.
 The fissure can come back.

 An anal fissure is a common condition that causes a lot of pain.
-At first, it may be treated with ointments or botulinum toxin.
+At first, it may be treated with ointments.
 If this fails, surgery is the best option for a cure.

 Author: Mr Ayan Banerjea MRCS, Mr Jonathan Lund DM FRCS (Gen. Surg.) and Miss Gillian Tierney DM FRCS (Gen. Surg.)